 At this moment we accept only bank transfer.

 We are not GST registered so your invoice won’t include GST.

 ACLab is an intense program.
-The program takes 9 weeks in total, with one week of a break in the middle.
+The program takes 9 weeks in total.

 You should also reserve about 4-5 hours a week for your homework tasks and for giving feedback for other cohort members.